Duom1/random_meme_generator/README.txt

-to install pillow do: "pip install pillow" to use run the "main.py" file
+run the "setup.bat" on windows or "setup.sh" on linux then run "main.py"